 Security is a top concern for the majority of school systems.
 Congress took action with respect to some of these concerns with the NDAA (John S. McCain National Defense Authorization Act for Fiscal Year 2019).
 This law prohibits the purchase or use of specific video surveillance vendors, as well as system vendors and component suppliers.

-Beginning August 2019, the NDAA prohibits any government agencies from buying or contracting to buy “telecommunications equipment” produced by:
+The NDAA now prohibits any government agencies from buying or contracting to buy “telecommunications equipment” produced by:

 - Huawei Technologies Company

 - Dahua Technology Company

 It also prohibits the purchase of any equipment produced by an entity owned, or believed to be controlled by the Chinese government.